apache/spark/BREEZE.rst

           in the form of '/docker-context-files/<NAME_OF_THE_FILE>'

   --disable-pip-cache
           Disables GitHub PIP cache during the build.
-Useful if github is not reachable during build.
+Useful if GitHub is not reachable during build.

   --add-local-pip-wheels
           This flag is used during image building.
 If it is used additionally to installing